 - This is a residential fellowship and fellows are expected to spend the majority of their time in the reading room.
 Fellows are meant to participate in the intellectual life of the university and are encouraged to participate in the activities of library.

 - Seating in the reading room is limited, therefore applicants’ first choice for arrival cannot be guaranteed.
-Fellows must finalize their visit dates with the Fellowship Coordinator prior to arrival.
+Fellows must finalize their visit dates with the Fellowship Program team prior to arrival.

-- At the end of the fellowship period, fellows are asked to complete a questionnaire about their experience, provide a brief statement on research outcomes, and to acknowledge the fellowship in publications and lectures that stem from research conducted during the fellowship term.
+- At the end of the fellowship period, fellows are asked to complete a questionnaire about their experience and to acknowledge the fellowship in publications and lectures that result from research conducted during the fellowship term.
 The Beinecke Library appreciates being informed of additional work related to your fellowship period.

-Fellowships will be awarded in the amount of $5,000 per month for up to four months of research depending on the research needs of the project.
-An additional modest travel budget may be awarded if the project would benefit from research at another repository with vital complementary materials; this research would take place directly following the fellowship period at Yale.
+Fellowships will be awarded in the amount of $5,000 per month for research visits between two weeks and two months in length.
 Fellows’ funding will be awarded at the beginning of the fellowship whenever possible; payment of international fellows often takes several weeks.
-All fellows are responsible for paying any taxes related to the receipt of their fellowship.
+All fellows are responsible for paying taxes related to the receipt of their fellowship award.

 - An application form